 Here is a more detailed list of the 5 most common symptoms of a bad throttle position sensor.

 One of the most common signs of a defective throttle position sensor is delayed or poor acceleration.
 Delayed acceleration means that there is a considerable time difference between stepping on the accelerator and the actual acceleration of the vehicle.

-If you also notice that the car judders when accelerating, this is most likely due to a damaged throttle position sensor.
+If you also notice that the car judders when accelerating, this can be due to a damaged throttle position sensor.

 The term idling refers to the operation of the engine when the vehicle is not actually moving.
 If you notice that your engine fluctuates when idling, this may be due to an irregular air-fuel mixture, which is related to a faulty throttle position sensor.

 If the ECM does not receive correct information from the throttle position sensor, the throttle will not function correctly, resulting in idle surging.

 There are several sensors in a vehicle, and if one sensor is not working, the check engine light comes on.

 Although the check engine light will illuminate for various other reasons, it is advisable to check the throttle sensor, especially if your car has poor acceleration and idle surging.

 If your check engine light is on and related to the throttle position sensor, it will most likely be a trouble code related to the sensor in the ECU.
 You can check it with an OBD2 scanner.